tefkah/emacs-docs-converter/pages/File-Local-Variables.md

 *   Function: **hack-local-variables** *\&optional handle-mode*

     This function parses, and binds or evaluates as appropriate, any local variables specified by the contents of the current buffer.
 The variable `enable-local-variables` has its effect here.
-However, this function does not look for the ‘`mode:`’ local variable in the ‘`-*-`’<!-- /@w --> line. `set-auto-mode` does that, also taking `enable-local-variables` into account (see [Auto Major Mode](Auto-Major-Mode.html)).
+However, this function does not look for the ‘`mode:`’ local variable in the ‘`-*-`’ line. `set-auto-mode` does that, also taking `enable-local-variables` into account (see [Auto Major Mode](Auto-Major-Mode.html)).

     This function works by walking the alist stored in `file-local-variables-alist` and applying each local variable in turn.
 It calls `before-hack-local-variables-hook` and `hack-local-variables-hook` before and after applying the variables, respectively.
 It only calls the before-hook if the alist is non-`nil`; it always calls the other hook.
 This function ignores a ‘`mode`’ element if it specifies the same major mode as the buffer already has.

-    If the optional argument `handle-mode` is `t`, then all this function does is return a symbol specifying the major mode, if the ‘`-*-`’<!-- /@w --> line or the local variables list specifies one, and `nil` otherwise.
+    If the optional argument `handle-mode` is `t`, then all this function does is return a symbol specifying the major mode, if the ‘`-*-`’ line or the local variables list specifies one, and `nil` otherwise.
 It does not set the mode or any other file-local variable.
-If `handle-mode` has any value other than `nil` or `t`, any settings of ‘`mode`’ in the ‘`-*-`’<!-- /@w --> line or the local variables list are ignored, and the other settings are applied.
+If `handle-mode` has any value other than `nil` or `t`, any settings of ‘`mode`’ in the ‘`-*-`’ line or the local variables list are ignored, and the other settings are applied.
 If `handle-mode` is `nil`, all the file local variables are set.

 <!---->

 *   Variable: **file-local-variables-alist**

     This buffer-local variable holds the alist of file-local variable settings.
-Each element of the alist is of the form `(var . value)`<!-- /@w -->, where `var` is a symbol of the local variable and `value` is its value.
+Each element of the alist is of the form `(var . value)`, where `var` is a symbol of the local variable and `value` is its value.
 When Emacs visits a file, it first collects all the file-local variables into this alist, and then the `hack-local-variables` function applies them one by one.

 <!---->